samdjstevens/vagrant-reverse-proxy/README.md

 by accessing HTTP on your machine's IP address or DNS hostname, with a suffix that indicates the VM.

+In other words, `http://localhost/my-vm` refers to `http://my-vm/` on the local machine.
+This also works if you access it from an external machine, even though `my-vm` is a local machine name unknown on the network.

 This plugin currently only supports NGINX, but patches are accepted to integrate it with other web servers.